sandialabs/Polymers/docs/source/index.rst

 |pypi|

-The library can be installed as a Python package using
+The library can be installed as a Python package:

 .. code-block:: sh